valerietanhx/queendom-sentiment-analysis/README.md

 # queendom-sentiment-analysis

-This project conducts sentiment analysis on comments left on the subreddit r/kpop about the South Korean girl group survival shows Queendom and Queendom 2.
+This project conducts sentiment analysis on comments left on the subreddit r/kpop about the South Korean girl group survival shows *Queendom* and *Queendom 2*.

 # Motivation

-During the airing of Queendom 2, I observed many Redditors claiming that they had found the first season, Queendom, significantly better, citing reasons like an unappealing lineup, lacklustre performances, and a poor voting system.
-Queendom 2’s average TV viewership ratings were also lower than those of the first season.
+During the airing of *Queendom 2*, I observed many Redditors claiming that they had found the first season, *Queendom*, significantly better, citing reasons like an unappealing lineup, lacklustre performances, and a poor voting system. *Queendom 2*’s average TV viewership ratings were also lower than those of the first season.
 However, some believed that these opinions were the result of looking back at the past with rose-tinted glasses.

 I sought to quantitatively compare the comments about these two seasons left on r/kpop during their respective airtimes to see whether the first claim held true.